Knowit-Objectnet/oko-backend/README.md

 We are doing unit tests with JUnit5, Ktors test server, and MockK.
 All the tests can be found in the test directory.
 All services have their own corresponding package.
 When writing new test you should try to make a as comprehensible as possible.
-We have tried to follow AAA(Assemble, Act, Aanalyze), which means that the test should have three distinct parts.
+We have tried to follow AAA(Assemble, Act, Analyze), which means that the test should have three distinct parts.
 One for setup, one for executing the feature you are testing, and one for checking that the results are what you expected.
-The variables name ***expected*** and ***actual*** are use throghout our tests to make understanding other tests easier.
+The variables name ***expected*** and ***actual*** are use throughout our tests to make understanding other tests easier.

 ### Integration tests